 Q8: Will my truck sound different after an EGR delete?

 A8: Yes, after an EGR delete, you may notice a slight increase in engine noise, especially from the exhaust.
-However, the sound is typically more noticeable from outside the truck, with minimal change inside the cabin.
+However, the sound is typically more noticeable outside the truck, with minimal change inside the cabin.

 Q9: How much does an EGR delete kit cost?